Philodendron selloum 'Sun Red' Indoor Care, Propagation, Problems and Remedies

 Should you wish to add Philodendron Sun Red to your collection, you may obtain these plants online from Etsy (Link to Etsy).

-Philodendron Sun Red requires bright indirect light (dappled light), average warmth of 18-260C, more than average humidity of 60-70% and moderately moist, fertile, well-drained, all purpose potting soils coupled with monthly feeding during the growing season.
+To care for Philodendron Sun Red indoors give it bright indirect light (dappled light), average warmth of 18-260C, humidity of 60-70% and moderately moist, fertile, well-drained soils coupled with monthly feeding during the growing season.

 Philodendron Sun Red